Silvestre Revueltas: Works

 Revueltas wrote film music, chamber music, songs, and a number of other works.
 His best-known work is the 1960 arrangement by José Yves Limantour drawn from Revueltas' film score for the 1939 film La noche de los mayas, although some dissenting opinions hold that the orchestral work Sensemayá is better known.
 In any case, it is Sensemayá that is considered Revueltas's masterpiece.

 He appeared briefly as a bar piano player in the movie ¡Vámonos con Pancho Villa!
 (Let's Go with Pancho Villa, Mexico, 1935), for which he composed the music.
-When shooting breaks out in the bar while he is playing "La Cucaracha", he holds up a sign reading "Se suplica no tirarle al pianista" ("Please don't shoot the pianist").
+When shooting breaks out in the bar while he is playing "La Cucaracha", he holds up a sign reading "Se suplica no tirarle al pianista" ("We beg you not to shoot at the pianist").